dougdyson/katas/challenges/nextBiggestInteger/notes.md

 nextBigger(num: 111) // returns nil
 nextBigger(num: 531) // returns nil

-This is a problem best resolved with regex
+This is a problem best resolved with regex!